jeyemPF/deskme-g6-2024/README.md

 ## 📚 About This Project

-This project is part of our **Information Systems Project Management (ISPM)** course in our third year.
-It's not just any project; it's our gateway to revolutionizing workspace management for PAGIBIG! 🏠💙
+This project is part of our Information Systems Project Management (ISPM) course in our third year.
+It's not just any project; it's our gateway to revolutionizing workspace management as we move beyond our third-year era. 💙

 **Checked and Approved by:** Mr. Pebz Ronquillo Buan 👨‍🏫✅